 Glass is a fantastically versatile material, but if handled incorrectly it can inflict severe cuts and other serious injuries.
-Kozane® fabrics effectively minimise these risks, offering unbeatable cut, tear, puncture and abrasion resistance and ensuring that both your workers and your company’s reputation are safe at all times.
+Kozane® fabrics incorporated into PPE for the glass industry effectively minimise these risks, offering unbeatable cut, tear, puncture and abrasion resistance and ensuring that both your workers and your company’s reputation are safe at all times.

 The cutting truth about workplace safety